ADR-055: Curation → Worlds interface contract — `rule_candidate_published` event + Worlds outcome materialization

 Consequences

-- Symmetric outcome surface — acceptance and rejection both live in same query path (with the read mechanism reframed by ADR-063).
+- Symmetric outcome surface — acceptance and rejection both live in the same query path (read via the local replica, ADR-064).

 - No bidirectional event topology for the substrate.